 While muskets flared across North Bridge, in nearby Concord, Smith, in response to Laurie’s urgent request, had decided to send a detachment of grenadiers to his aid.
 As Lieutenant John Barker later confided to his diary: “The Colonel ordered 2 or 3 companies, but put himself at their head, by which means he stopt ’em from being on time, for being a very fat heavy man he would not have reached the bridge in half an hour, tho’ it was not half a mile to it.”
-The grenadiers were, however, in time to run into the wash of Laurie’s disordered retreat and to advance toward the Americans who were themselves utterly disordered.
-At the sight of the bear-hatted grenadiers advancing, the Americans halted, considered, then withdrew in two bodies, one back across the bridge to the slope of Punkatasset and the other to the high ground east of the road.
+The detachment was in time, however, to run into the wash of Laurie’s disordered retreat and advanced toward the Americans, who were themselves utterly disordered.
+At the sight of the advancing, bear-hatted grenadiers, the Americans halted, considered, then withdrew in two bodies, one back across the bridge to the slope of Punkatasset and the other to the high ground east of the road.
 While the militiamen were surging over the North Bridge and back again, Parsons’ three companies of light infantry were still searching Barrett’s farm and understandably alarmed by the rattle of musketry off to their east.
-Discovering nothing of value at Barrett’s after all, they stepped out and reached the bridge about eleven o’clock.
+Having discovered nothing of value at Barrett’s, they stepped out and reached the bridge about eleven o’clock.
 Under the muzzles of hundreds of American muskets, three companies of his majesty’s troops, not a hundred in all, were there for the taking.
-But confusion commanded in the American camp, and the redcoats slipped across the river unmolested and started for Concord.
-The sight of three comrades crumpled like so many scarlet bundles, though, inspired both horror and speed.
-One appeared to have had the top of his head cut off.
-By the time they carried the grim report of it into town, the soldier had been “scalped, his head much mangled, and his ears cut off, tho’ not quite dead.”
+But confusion in the American camp enabled the redcoats to slip across the river unmolested and start for Concord.
+The sight of three comrades crumpled like so many scarlet bundles near the bridge, however, inspired both horror and speed.
+One appeared to have had the top of his head cut off, and by the time the grim report reached the town, the soldier had been “scalped, his head much mangled, and his ears cut off, tho’ not quite dead.”
 Unknowingly, the country youth who struck the clumsy hatchet-blow, himself no doubt much terrified, had helped spread panic before him.

 Percy had been wise to bring the two six-pounders of the Royal Artillery along.
 As Smith’s played-out men came in through his ranks, Americans behind them swarmed across Lexington Green and up the road.
 Two rounds from each gun, however, scattered them in short order.
-Percy may at this point have regretted not bringing the wagon carrying the extra ammunition.
+At this point, Percy may have regretted not bringing the wagon carrying the extra ammunition.
 The Americans were certainly keeping a respectful distance from the guns, at least for the moment, but the British had just twenty-two rounds left now.
-Fifteen miles of road lay ahead, and, Percy guessed, ten thousand Americans already behind.
-In an hour, it might be, another ten thousand would be at hand.
+Fifteen miles of road lay ahead, and, Percy guessed, ten thousand Americans behind.
+In an hour, another ten thousand could well be at hand.
 If the militiamen brought guns of their own up as well, Percy would simply have joined Smith in disaster and disgrace.
 While Percy’s square and the two six-pounders held the fort, the Regulars rested and attended to their wounded as best they could.
-Percy conferred briefly with Smith and Pitcairn, but the most junior subaltern could make this command decision: it was either march for Boston or capitulate here on the green where the trouble started.
+Percy conferred briefly with Smith and Pitcairn, but the most junior subaltern could make this command decision: it was either march for Boston or capitulate here on the green where the trouble had started.

 At three-thirty Smith’s men formed up in column again to take the lead; the relatively fresh four regiments of First Brigade fell in behind.
 From the relief force, Percy sent out flankers to clear as best they could the line of march.
-(It was just one more strange twist to this most strange day: the battalion companies skirmished on the flanks of the flank companies.)
 The 23rd, the Royal Welsh Fusiliers, took up the unenviable position of rearguard, though each regiment would have its turn there before the day was done.
 Not far from Lexington the pop and sputter of musket fire picked up again as the redcoats trudged with their wounded down the gauntlet that was now the road to Menotomy.
 Again from New England’s ubiquitous stone walls, from patches of wood, from empty houses, the militiamen kept up the running battle.
 If anything, the fighting turned more savage as the day wore on.
 Squads of redcoats rushed into houses along the way and, maddened by their own misery, did not discriminate too nicely between combatants and non-combatants.
 These Americans after all fought like Indians and were not above scalping a hapless soldier.
 Certainly, some Americans who took no part in the fighting died with those who did.
 If there was a fire in the hearth, the house generally went up in flames, often plundered as it burned.
-Later atrocity tales from both parties had their origins in actual events along this road.
-Still, Percy used his flankers effectively and drove the Americans off with his six-pounders.
+Later, atrocity tales from both parties had their origins in actual events along this road.
+Meanwhile, Percy managed his forces effectively and drove the Americans off as best he could.
 Men fell and had to be left, but he kept his column moving steadily toward Boston.

 On the American side, such control of the battle as would be exerted–or at least attempted–came from Dr. Warren and General William Heath of the Massachusetts militia, both of whom hurried on to Menotomy late in the afternoon along with companies from Roxbury, Brookline, Dorchester, and Danvers.
 There, near the Foot of the Rocks, the militiamen made their most determined effort to halt the redcoat column and crush what was virtually half of Gage’s North American command.
 But Percy, whose leadership throughout was cool-headed and effective, sent detachments out to press both flanks of the militia and brought up his six-pounders.
 For a time the fighting blew up fiercely and at close quarters: in places the redcoats went in with the bayonet and were met by militiamen with clubbed muskets.
 (One musket ball knocked a pin neatly out of Warren’s hair without wounding him.)
 But the guns weighed in heavily enough to drive the Americans back and clear the road once more.
 The redcoats, now down to the last of their ammunition, pressed on through Menotomy toward Boston and safety.